 Why make your own gluten free pita bread?

-Without a really good recipe for gluten free pita bread, if you’re gluten free, you’ll never again know the beauty of, say, falafel stuffed into a pita.
+Without a really good recipe for gluten free pita bread, if you’re gluten free, you’ll never again know the beauty of, falafel stuffed into a pita.
+Or homemade pita chips.

-Since it’s not made the traditional way, and we aren’t using my recipe for gluten free bread flour from my Gluten Free Bread Book (P.S. there’s a recipe for traditional pita bread in there), these pitas don’t “pop” to create a perfect pocket.
+Since it’s not made the traditional way, and we aren’t using my recipe for gluten free bread flour from my Gluten Free Bread Book (there’s a recipe for traditional pita bread in there), these pitas don’t “pop” to create a perfect pocket.

-Expect the pitas to crack a bit along the edges as they puff, since only our gluten free bread flour will give you an even enough rise and a strong enough shell to prevent that cracking.
+Expect them to crack a bit along the edges as they puff, since only our gluten free bread flour will give you an even enough rise and a strong enough shell to prevent that cracking.
 It doesn’t hurt them one bit, though.